Top 10 Things to Do in Quito, Ecuador

 This house was built between 1976 and 1979.
 It was the residence of Ecuadorian artist, Master Oswaldo Guayasamín, until his death.

 The architect who built it was Gustavo Guayasamín, Oswaldo’s brother, based on sketches made by the painter.
-The project was modified during its execution, until the construction spanned over 2,000 square meters.
+Various modifications were made during the building process until the construction spanned over 2,000 square meters.
 Throughout the 20 years that he lived there, Guayasumín never stopped adding new spaces: a swimming pool, guest rooms, adjustments in the patios, etc.

 Address: E18-94 and Barrio, Mariano Calvache, Quito 170122

-The Casa del Alabado Pre-Columbian Art Museum opened its doors to the public in 2010.
-Located in the historic center of Quito, half a block from the Plaza San Francisco, it has become an obligatory stop for all those who pass through this emblematic sector of the city.
-Installed in a house built in the seventeenth century, the museum guards an archaeological heritage of approximately 5000 pieces, of which 500 are permanently exhibited.
+The Casa del Alabado is a Pre-Columbian Art Museum.
+It opened its doors to the public in 2010.
+You’ll find it located in the historic center of Quito, half a block from the Plaza San Francisco.
+This House has become an obligatory stop for all those who pass through this emblematic sector of the city.
+There are 5,000 archaeological pieces within the 17th-century house are, along with 500 on permanent display

 Address: Cuenca N1-41, Quito